 In early June, the Aston Martin share price hit a two-month high a couple of days after it announced plans to trim the workforce by 500.
 The move will cut costs by approximately £10 million.
 Capital expenditure is tipped to fall by £10 million too.
 The update was initially welcomed by traders as it showed the company was willing to tighten its belt amid a difficult environment.

 For a while, the Aston Martin share price was motoring along, but it came under pressure again in late June when the company revealed that it planned to issue new shares – the offering equated to just shy of 20% of the existing share capital.
 The auto-maker raised £152 million form the move, and the funds were used to strengthen the balance sheet.
 Issuing new shares can be a great way to raise capital, but if a group does it too often, it can chip away at confidence in the company as it suggests management is not in control of its capital.

-The Aston Martin share price has been pushing lower lately and while its holds below the 100-day moving average at 59p, the bearish move should continue.
+The Aston Martin share price has been pushing lower lately, and while its holds below the 100-day moving average at 59p, the bearish move could continue.